cozie-app/cozie/README.md

 — To get started with ClockFace development or to launch project read more at [Fitbit Developer Website](https://dev.fitbit.com/getting-started/).

-Supported Devices: Ionic, Versa, Versa-Lite
-The app is available by the link.
+Supported Devices: Ionic, Versa, Versa-Lite, Versa 2 The app is available by the link.
 To install ClockFace follow the link https://gam.fitbit.com/gallery/clock/731497ca-5e7c-4383-a702-18330587d048 on your phone, it will redirect to FitBit app gallery.

 # Document structure saved in InfluxDB